vaariance/variance-dart/README.md

 For more details about the technical specifications and implementation, visit [ERC7579](https://erc7579.com/) and [Rhinestone](https://rhinestone.dev).

-To access all available modules, install the `variance_modules` package by running: `flutter pub add variance_modules`
+To access all available modules, install the `eip7579` package by running: `flutter pub add eip7579`

 ```dart
 final salt = Uint256.zero;